Takerufuji Mikiya: Early life and sumo background

 Mikiya Ishioka was born in the rural district of Kitatsugaru and grew up in a single-parent household, his mother (a former sprinter) having divorced his father during his high school years.
 His family are no strangers to sumo, his grandfather being an amateur wrestler and the coach of a local club.
 Ishioka began to take an interest in sport at nursery school.
 When he became a professional, he remembered that he used to go to training sessions so that they would give him pocket money to buy karaage.
 During his fourth year at elementary school, he took part in the National Wanpaku Championships, reaching the top 8 in the individual competition and winning the team competition with his school.
 He then chose to leave his hometown to join Tsugaru's Asahifuji Sumo Club (旭富士ジュニアクラブ).
 In his third year of junior high school, he won third place in the individual competition of the National Junior High School Tournament.
 He was also in the top eight of the individual competition of the All Junior High School Tournament.
 Finally, his team won the 2015 Hakuhō Cup team competition and he finished third place in the individual competition.

 After junior high school, he enrolled at Tottori Jōhoku High School, a senior high school famous for its sumo club, where he became classmate with future makuuchi-ranked wrestler Rōga and trained with Yuki Ishida, a senior who was also in the sumo club.
 At Jōhoku High, he however also suffered from repeated knee injuries, including a torn anterior cruciate ligament in his left knee.
 He managed to rank himself in the top 8 of the Kanazawa's National High School Tournament.

-After high school, he continued his amateur career by joining Nihon University, where he was classmate with Miyagino stable's Kihō and Ōtani.
-In his second year there he injured his right knee and almost gave up on becoming a professional rikishi.
+After high school, he continued his amateur career by joining Nihon University, where he was classmates with Miyagino stable's Kihō and Ōtani.
+In his second year there, he injured his right knee and almost gave up on becoming a professional rikishi.
 Pushing through, he still achieved second place in the individual competition at the All-Japan University Invitational Tournament in Kanazawa.
-During his university years he acquired a sense of rivalry with Daiki Nakamura, one of the great names of Japanese amateur sumo, facing him a total of four times and winning two of these matches.
+During his university years, he acquired a sense of rivalry with Daiki Nakamura, one of the great names of Japanese amateur sumo, facing him a total of four times and winning two of these matches.

 Ishioka decided to turn professional, inspired by the record-breaking repromotion of Terunofuji, a former alumnus of Jōhoku High.
 He joined Isegahama stable because Terunofuji belongs to this heya and because stablemaster Isegahama (former yokozuna Asahifuji) maintained a training camp in Aomori, which enabled Ishioka to be in contact with the stable since his junior high school years.